 Elbow pain can start out as a dull ache and develop into a sharp piercing pain.
 Many elbow pains are caused from overuse, sports injuries, jobs, and hobbies.
 Repetitive movement patterns from these activities create soft tissue inflammation like tendonitis.
 Elbow pain can also be caused in the joint from arthritis, but generally the elbow joint is much less likely to develop arthritis pain.
 Some of the more common causes of elbow pain are listed below.

-Causes of Elbow Pain:
+Conditions & Causes of Elbow Pain:

 - Injuries– Sprains, tears, dislocations, breaks, and fractures